 Internships are directed learning in a professional work environment or non-profits organization related to the Visual Arts field.
 Limited to Art majors and minors.
 Proposals for an Internship require the prior approval of the Chair of the Department and the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel or off-campus settings.

-Subject to rules and regulations on page 63 Internship Externships.
+Subject to rules and regulations on page 62 Internship Externships.

-ART 495 satisfies Core Curriculum requirements in Engagement.
+ART 495 satisfies 2014 Core Curriculum requirements in Engagement.
+Offered at program discretion.

 Biology (BIO)